JenaMischk/jotc/README.md

 # Jumping On The Clouds

 ## Requirements
 This project requires you to have installed Docker Desktop or Docker plus Docker Compose.
+You should also replace the test Emailable API Key for a live one in the .env file on the root directory.
 ## Running
 Run the following command in the root directory